 All impact studies meeting the criteria for a high or moderate study quality rating are considered eligible for providing credible evidence of program impacts.
-For these eligible studies, the review team documents the impact estimate(s) for all relevant outcome measures, and this information is used to assess a program's evidence of effectiveness.
+For these eligible studies, the review team documents the impact estimate(s) for all relevant outcome measures, and uses this information to assess a program's evidence of effectiveness.
 Studies receiving a low rating are not subject to data collection and extraction, as the information provided in these studies is considered not to provide credible estimates of program impacts.

-For each relevant impact estimate from an eligible impact study, the review team collects and records the following information: The name and description of the measure; the type of outcome the measure examined; the sample to which the impact estimate pertains (full sample or subgroup of interest defined by (1) gender or (2) sexual experience at baseline); the follow-up period to which it pertains; the point estimates of the intervention and comparison groups; the magnitude of the impact estimate; the reported statistical confidence interval or associated standard error of the estimate; the reported p-value or other associated test statistic; and whether the estimate is reported as statistically significant.
+For each relevant impact estimate from an eligible impact study, the review team collects and records the following information: the name and description of the outcome measure, length of follow-up, analytic sample used to estimate the program impact (full sample or subgroup of interest defined by (1) gender or (2) sexual experience at baseline), the reported statistical confidence interval or associated standard error of the estimate, the reported p-value or other associated test statistic, and statistical significance level as reported by the study authors.
+The review team extracts this information only for eligible outcome measures as defined in the review protocol.

 In the case of random assignment studies with multiple follow-up periods, this information is documented only for follow-up periods meeting the standard for low sample attrition.
-For follow-up periods not meeting the attrition standard, the information is treated as if it was based on a moderate quality study and documented only if the study establishes baseline equivalence for the analysis sample of that follow-up.
+For follow-up periods not meeting the attrition standard, the information is treated as if it was based on a moderate quality study and documented only if the study establishes baseline equivalence for the analysis sample of that followup.
 The review team documents all of this information as the author(s) reports it.
 For example, studies can report the magnitude of the impact estimates in many forms-as log-odds ratios, differences in probabilities, or effect size units-and the review team documents each magnitude as it is reported.
-For many studies, information on the impact estimates is not complete and the review team must document certain information as missing.
-Unfortunately, missing information is particularly common with respect to the magnitude and standard errors of the impact estimates, which makes it difficult to standardize the impact findings (for example, into effect size units) and compare them across different outcomes, different studies or programs, or against external benchmarks.
+To help users of the review make sense of these estimates and better understand the magnitude of program effects, the review team encourages study authors to report both an unstandardized and a standardized estimate of magnitude for each impact estimate, regardless of the level of statistical significance.
+In some cases, the review team may also follow up with study authors to request missing information on program effect sizes.
+To date, however, information on the magnitude of program effects has been used only for descriptive purposes and is not a formal requirement of the review.

-ASSESSMENT OF EFFECTIVENESS OF INTERVENTIONS
+ASSESSMENT OF PROGRAM EFFECTIVENESS

-Based on the information collected and extracted from the eligible impact studies, the review team qualitatively describes the strength of evidence supporting each program model and identifies those programs meeting the criteria for the HHS List of Evidence-Based Teen Pregnancy Prevention Programs.
-To meet the HHS criteria, the program's supporting research study must show evidence of a positive, statistically significant impact on at least one priority outcome measure for either the full analytic sample or a subgroup defined by (1) gender or (2) sexual experience at baseline.
-The priority outcome measures are sexual activity (initiation; frequency; rates of vaginal, oral and/or anal sex; number of sexual partners), contraceptive use (consistency of use or one-time use, for either condoms or another contraceptive method), STIs, and pregnancy or birth.
-Statistical significance is assessed with a two-tailed hypothesis test and a specified alpha level of p < .05.
+Based on the information collected and extracted from the eligible impact studies, the review team qualitatively describes the strength of evidence supporting each program model and identifies those programs showing evidence of program effectiveness.
+To meet this criterion, the program's supporting research study must show evidence of a positive, statistically significant impact on at least one priority outcome measure for either the full analytic sample or a subgroup defined by (1) gender or (2) sexual experience at baseline.
+The priority outcome measures are sexual activity (initiation; frequency; rates of vaginal, oral, and/or anal sex; number of sexual partners), contraceptive use (consistency of use or one-time use, for either condoms or another contraceptive method), STIs, and pregnancy or birth.